Orchids Logo

 12 < 18

-Pencil is cheaper than the pen.
+A pencil is cheaper than a pen.

 Answer: ₹12 < ₹18 (Pencil < Pen)